EricLangezaal/Blip2-GPT3-Fusion/blogpost.md

 | BLIP-2 ViT<sub>g</sub> OPT<sub>2.7B</sub> | 53.4 | 31.8 | |
 | BLIP-2 ViT<sub>g</sub> FlanT5<sub>XL</sub> | 61.79 | 39.3| |

+The LAVIS library by Salesforce [^17] provides an out-of-the-box approach to evaluating BLIP-2 with various different frozen Language Models.
+Through a single python file, evaluate.py, an end-user can easily configure which model that he wants to evaluate.
+The variety of LMs all come with their respective configuration file.
+Moreover, it supplies python scripts for downloading the different datasets that can be used with BLIP.

+Nevertheless, the reproduction of BLIP-2 posed a few issues.
+The method of retrieval for the FlanT5 model in the library ensures that it can only be used with the datatype bfloat16 (Brain Floating Point) [^18].
+The bfloat16 dtype has been introduced by the Google Brain team to achieve higher performance with less memory requirements than a standard float32.
+Modern-day GPUs have the capability of performing matrix multiplications with the bfloat16; however, older GPUs do not always possess this ability.
+The GPU provided by our cluster was not able to execute the evaluation script with bfloat16.
+Therefore, we had to add and register the FlanT5 model with 8-bit integer weights in a separate file.
+Fortunately, LAVIS supplies the user with the effortless extensibility of registering new models by adding a single line.

+The reproduction of BLIP-2 with the OPT model presented another difficulty.
+Initially, the LAVIS library was incompatible with the latest transformers library [^19] (above version >= 4.27 at the time of writing).
+This lead to the inaccessibility of several methods of the OPT model which in turn caused the evaluation script to throw various exceptions.
+After communicating with the developers of LAVIS, this was resolved swiftly with a code update to the library.

 ## Extending BLIP-2 with GPT3

 The performance of BLIP-2 in visual question answering is subject to limitations due to inaccurate knowledge from the Large Language Model.
 As a result, despite correctly obtaining the visual information, BLIP-2 may generate incorrect inferences and ultimately produce unsatisfactory answers.
 For instance, BLIP-2 might be able to effectively recognize the object depicted in an image, but its' reasoning process may fail to correctly answer a related question.
 An example of this can be seen in the figure below, where BLIP-2's line of reasoning falls short since it does not consider weather circumstances of the location mentioned.